SEXUAL MISCONDUCT POLICY

 Sexual misconduct can occur both on and off campus and take many forms.
 The misconduct may be subtle and indirect or blatant and overt.
 Such misconduct can also occur in person or via electronic, print or other media.
 It may consist of repeated actions or may arise from a single incident if sufficiently severe.
 The more severe the misconduct, the less need there is to show a repetitive series of incidents to establish a hostile environment, particularly if the conduct is physical.
 For example, a single instance of sexual violence (i.e. rape) is sufficiently severe to create a hostile environment.

 Sexual misconduct can be carried out by university employees, other students or third parties.
-Sexual misconduct may occur between individuals of opposite sexes or between individuals of the same sex.
+Sexual misconduct may occur between individuals of differing, similar or identical sexual orientations and/or gender identities.
 Additionally, sexual misconduct may occur between individuals regardless of their actual or perceived sexual orientation or gender identity.
 Depending on the circumstances, which are examined from both an objective and subjective perspective, sexual misconduct may include:

 Section 5: Awareness Education and Training